 For both the SVI initialization and the HMC-within-Gibbs stage, we run eight independent chains with distinct random seeds.
 For our fiducial model, we draw 20{}000 posterior samples per chain after 10{}000 warm-up steps.
 For the simpler EPL model, we use 4{}000 warm-up steps and draw 2{}000 posterior samples per chain.
 The typical $\hat{r}$ for each fit parameter is smaller than 1.05 (mostly around 1.02), indicating that all the chains independently converged on the same posteriors.
 While there are some divergent transitions during sampling, they occur in fewer than 0.1$\%$ of the draws, which is low enough that they should not bias the results.

 Table \ref{tab:prior_all} lists the priors used in our HMC analysis.
-The slope of the stellar mass-to-light gradient, is assigned a uniform prior on $[-0.6,0]$, where $\nabla M/L=-0.6$ approximates an IMF that transitions from Salpeter-like in the center to Chabrier-like in the outskirts.
-To set the NFW scale radius, we adopt an empirical size-halo relation, $R_{\mathrm{e}}=k R_{200 \mathrm{c}}$, appropriate for ETGs with $k=0.012$ \citep[e.g. ][]{Kravtsov2013,Huang2017}.
-Using an NFW profile with concentration $c_{200}$ from a standard $c(M, z)$ relation \citep[we adopt $c_{200}=8.11$; e.g.][]{DuttonMaccio2014,DiemerJoyce2019}, the scale radius is
+The slope of the stellar mass-to-light gradient is assigned a uniform prior on $[-0.6,0]$, where $\nabla M/L=-0.6$ approximates an IMF that transitions from Salpeter-like in the centre to Chabrier-like in the outskirts.
+To set a fiducial scale for the NFW halo scale radius, we adopt the empirical size--halo relation $R_{\mathrm{e}} = k R_{200\mathrm{c}}$ appropriate for ETGs, with $k=0.012$ \citep[e.g.][]{Kravtsov2013,Huang2017}, together with a representative concentration $c_{200}=8.11$ from a standard $c(M,z)$ relation \citep[e.g.][]{DuttonMaccio2014,DiemerJoyce2019}.
+For the Jackpot lens, this gives

-which is about ten times the half-light radius (an assumption adopted in many previous works; e.g. \citealt{Sonnenfeld2023,Melo2025}).
-By including the scatter of $k$ and $c_{200}$, the scale radius of dark matter halo range between 2.5 -- 10$^{\prime\prime}$.
-We adopt $R_s \sim \mathcal{U}(2.5, 20)\,\mathrm{arcsec}$ to ensure that the posterior on $R_s$ is not artificially constrained by the prior bounds, while still comparable with literature expectations \citep[e.g.][]{Turner2024,Sonnenfeld2012}.
+which is close to the commonly adopted heuristic $R_{\mathrm{s}}\sim 10\,R_{\mathrm{e}}$ \citep[e.g.][]{Sonnenfeld2023,Melo2025}.
+To estimate a plausible interval around this fiducial value, we propagate independent log-normal scatter in $k$ and $c_{200}$ through